swthemathwiz/wifi-plug/README.md

 ### Nut

 A nut that matches the bolt is provided, mostly for convenience.
+Either the cap or the nut is needed, not both.

 </td></tr></tbody></table></div>